-This Special Feature is presented in collaboration between The Rock Father™ and Marvel Studios.
+This Avengers: Infinity War Special Feature is presented in collaboration between The Rock Father™ and Marvel Studios.
 This article contains spoilers...

 The release of Marvel Studios' Avengers: Infinity War invoked a lot of reaction from fans and critics alike.
 While the film was met with near-universal acclaim and a box office take that would make Thanos smile (over $2B worldwide), the emotional response elicited by the events of the film's final act left many feeling... things.
 Anger, sadness - downright shock... the first ten years of the Marvel Cinematic Universe had all been leading to this, the uncertain fate of some of Earth's mightiest heroes.
 So how is that fan reaction taken in by those behind-the-scenes?
 In celebration of Avengers: Infinity War's in-home release, I had a chance to find out - catching up with Executive Producer Trinh Tran at the all-new Marvel Superheroes 4-D attraction at Madame Tussauds Hollywood.